MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: Users can't manually select to auto-start Power Automate for desktop.
+- **1**: Users can't manually select to automatically start Power Automate for desktop.

 ## Prevent users accessing Power Automate for desktop using certain kinds of accounts